dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 Using .NET for client-side web development offers the following advantages:

-* Write code in C# instead of JavaScript.
+* Write code in C#, which can improve productivity in app development and maintenance.
 * Leverage the existing .NET ecosystem of [.NET libraries](/dotnet/standard/class-libraries).
 * Share app logic across server and client.
 * Benefit from .NET's performance, reliability, and security.